Published July 15, 2024 • 10 Min Read

 -

-If you’re looking for long-term tenants, you can advertise your home on national sites such as Craigslist, CanadaStays and Airbnb, which isn’t just for short-term rental listings.
+If you’re looking for long-term tenants, you can advertise your home on national sites such as Craigslist, CanadaStays and Airbbnb, which isn’t just for short-term rental listings.
 Again, a property management company can make things easier for you, as they can take charge of showing your home, finding and vetting tenants and drawing up lease agreements.
 A local realtor can also take care of everything for you – from advertising your place to conducting background checks to managing the property once it’s rented.

 -